TAU-MLwell/sub-types/README.md

 ## The Dataset - Coronavirus

 With the outbreak of the Corona epidemic in Israel, the Ministry of Health began publishing a database that includes characteristics of people who undergo Corona tests.
-The dataset used for this project is available as CSV file called 'corona_dataset.xlsx'.
+The dataset used for this project is available as CSV at the attached link.
 In addition, pre-processing of the data before using the algorithm is necessary.
 More information and the various steps are available in the file 'Preprocessing_Corona.py'.

+Data collection and sharing was supported by the Israeli Ministry of Health.
+You can learn more about the database at : https://data.gov.il/dataset/covid-19/resource/d337959a-020a-4ed3-84f7-fca182292308
+The database is updated twice a week, so it is important to emphasize that the data used for this project includes the records between March 3 and April 11, 2020.
+For our work, only the positive subjects are taken, i.e. only those infected with Corona, in total 9937 patients.

 ## 'Classifier_Tree_Corona.py'